IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ### Decide inline trace type annotation with trace function 2

-DECISION: we use `traceWith` in the library code and `traceNamed` in th dispatcher.
+DECISION: we use `traceWith` in the library code and `traceNamed` in the dispatcher.

 > Since we require that every message has its unique name we encourage the use of the already introduced convenience function:
 >